eberhab/m20/emulation_with_retroarch.md

 5) Now it is time to start up the RetroArch app and change a few settings:
    - Activate file logging into "logs" directory, so that we know why things fail/ crash if they do:
       Settings -> Logging -> Log to File & Timestamp Log Files
-   - Activate "game focus" mode, to deactivate RetroArch hotkeys and pass keyboard inputs directly to core:
-     - Settings -> Input -> Auto enable Game Focus
-     - Settings -> Input -> Hotkeys -> Game Focus

 6) Choose input device.
 There are two options:

 * Connect a keyboard to the Android device e.g. use an Android tablet with a bluetooth keyboard.
 * Use the RetroPad (either on-screen, or via a real gamepad):
 	* Adding a custom key-config directory to the *.cmd file:
 		`-cfg_directory /storage/emulated/0/RetroArch/roms/m20/cfg/<game>`
 	* Edit the file `roms/m20/cfg/<game>/m20.cfg` and add all the mappings for the game
 	* One can let Mame create the file on first run, but the folder needs to be created first
-		* The mapping between the RetroPad and Mame can be configured via Settings -> Input -> Port Controls
+	* The mapping between a physical gamepad and RetroPad can be configured via Settings -> Input -> Port 1 Controls

 7) Launch the emulation by:
    - Load content -> (select the *.cmd launch file)
    - When prompted, select "Arcade (MAME - Current)" core

 ### Optional steps

+* A few more helpful RetroArch settings:
+   - Activate "game focus" mode, to deactivate RetroArch hotkeys and pass keyboard inputs directly to the core:
+     - Settings -> Input -> Auto enable Game Focus (disables all hotkeys but Game Focus Toggle)
+     - Settings -> Input -> Hotkeys -> Game Focus (Toggle)
+   - Activate slow motion mode (if the game is too fast)
+     - Define speed factor under: Settings -> Frame Throttle -> Slow-Motion Rate
+     - Assign to hotkey: Settings -> Input -> Hotkeys -> Slow-Motion (Toggle) -

 * Create a playlist to automatically associate *.zip and *.cmd files in the m20 roms folder with the mame-current core via Playlists -> Import Content -> Manual Scan:
 	* Content directory: roms/m20
-	* System name: "Content directory" or "m20"
+	* System name: "Content directory" or "Custom -> m20"
 	* Default core: "Multi (MESS - Current)"
 	* File extensions: "zip cmd"

 * Add artwork under the "thumbnails" folder:
 	* Create a subfolder with the name "m20" or, if it differs, with the name of the created playlist